digitalspring/whitepaper/whitepaper.md

 periods without any further implications for privacy.

 This is of course not a one-size-fits-all solution.
-In particular, there are two things that haven't been considered so far:
+In particular, there are two things that haven't been considered so far and that will be discussed in the remainder of this chapter.

 ### The need for backup peers

-Namely, it could happen that the multicast group consists of only a few recipients^[Or even just a single recipient, consider e.g. 1-to-1 conversations.] such that it might very well happen that all of them are offline at the same.
-Then, there'd be no peer the message could be requested from later (apart from the sender himself who, however, might be offline as well).
+It could be that the multicast group consists of only a few recipients^[Or even just a single recipient, consider e.g. 1-to-1 conversations.] such that it might happen that all of them are offline when the sender tries to send them a message.
+Not only would this fail but there'd also be no peer the message could be requested from later (apart from the sender himself who, however, might be offline then as well).

 Clearly, yet another "mailbox" is needed: The sender could send his (encrypted) messages to additional *backup peers* whose availability is